-- In term of investment size, diversification, and timing, DST 1031 is more flexible than a regular 1031 exchange.
+- In terms of investment size, diversification, and timing, DST 1031 is more flexible than a regular 1031 exchange.

 - Besides capital appreciation potential, there is an opportunity, too, for a current income flow.

-- DST 1031 is structured in such a way so that a buyer can take the advantages of IRS Revenue Procedure.
+- A DST 1031 is structured in such a way so that a buyer can take advantage of the IRS Revenue Procedure.